A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Properties of SMPtW Distribution

 \subsection{Stress-Strength Reliability}

-Suppose that $Y_1$ and $Y_2$ are continuous random variables where $Y_1 \sim SMPtW(\lambda_1, \phi_1)$ and $Y_2 \sim SMPtW(\lambda_2, \phi_2),$ then the stress-strength parameter, say R, is defined as
+Suppose that $Y_1$ and $Y_2$ are continuous random variables where $Y_1 \sim SMPtW(\lambda_1, \phi_1, \beta_1)$ and $Y_2 \sim SMPtW(\lambda_2, \phi_2, \beta_2),$ then, the stress-strength parameter, say R, is defined as

-For instance, suppose $Y_1$ represents the strength of a component independent of $Y_2$ the stress of the component, if $Y_1 < Y_2,$ then either the component fails or the systems that uses the component may malfuntion.
+For instance, suppose $Y_1$ represents the strength of a component, independent of $Y_2$, the component's stress.
+If $Y_1 < Y_2$, then either the component fails or the system that uses the component may malfunction.
 Hence, reliability can be expressed as the probability that $Y_1 >Y_2.$ That is,